Cryptology and Data Secrecy : The Vernam Cipher

 In 1917 during the First World War the American scientist Gilbert Vernam was given the task of inventing an encryption method the Germans could not break by AT&T. What was devised was the only provably unbreakable encryption scheme known to this day.
 Compared with most cryptosystems it is a very simple.
 To use a one-time pad, you need 2 copies of the "pad" ( also known as the key ) which is a block of truly random data at least as long as the message you wish to encode.
 If the data on the pad is not truly random, the security of the pad is compromised.

 One-time pads are used in pairs.
-The more copies of a given pad, the greater the likelihood is that one may be captured, in which case the system is completely broken.
-One copy of the pad is kept by each user, and pads must be exchanged via a secure channel (e.g. face to face on floppy disks).
+The more copies of a given pad, the greater the likelihood is that one may be captured, in which case the message encrypted by the pad will be compromised.
+One copy of the pad is kept by each user, and pads must be exchanged via a secure channel (e.g. face to face on disks or USB keys).
 Pads must only be used once.

-The fastest method of encrypting a message with a one-time pad is with a computer.
-If you do choose this method keep the pad on a floppy disk, CD or DVD and destroy it completely once used.
-Supposedly deleted data can be retrieved and reconstructed from magnetic storage, so never store pads on your hard drive or keep the floppy one used.
+The fastest method of encrypting and decrypting a message with a one-time pad is with a computer.
+If you do choose this method keep the pad on a USB key, CD or DVD and destroy it completely once used.
+Supposedly deleted data can be retrieved and reconstructed from storage media, so never store pads on your hard drive or keep the medium holding the pad one it has been used.
 The message recipient should apply the same precautions.
-Never use a networked computer for implementing the encryption because of possible eavesdropping.
+Using a networked computer for implementing the encryption/decryption should be avoided because of possible eavesdropping.

 A computer simplifies the process because the message and pad are encoded in binary.
 Each character is represented internally by a computer as a unique combination of zeros and ones called bits, for example the letter 'b' is composed of the eight bits '1100010'.
 This binary number is 98 in decimal.
 To encrypt the message each bit of each letter in the plaintext is combined with the corresponding letters' bit in the pad in sequence using a transformation called the bitwise exclusive or ( abbreviated to XOR ).
 This simply takes two bits as input and outputs a single bit according to the following schema :